XiaoTaoWang/NeoLoopFinder/README.rst

 In addition to cool URIs, another required input to *assemble-complexSVs* is a file containing a list of SVs identified from the same sample.
-Our recently developed software `EagleC <https://github.com/XiaoTaoWang/EagleC>`_ can predict and a full range of SVs from Hi-C and report SVs in a format that can be directly used here.
+Our recently developed software `EagleC <https://github.com/XiaoTaoWang/EagleC>`_ can predict a full range of SVs from Hi-C and report SVs in a format that can be directly used here.
 If your SVs were identified by other software or platforms, please prepare your SV list in a 6-column TXT format like this::